-Kevin Tutt is a Professor in the Department of Music and Dance at Grand Valley State University where he conducts the Symphonic Wind Ensemble, teaches conducting and is the Coordinator of Instrumental Music.
+Kevin Tutt is a Professor in the Department of Music and Dance at Grand Valley State University where he conducts the Symphonic Wind Ensemble, teaches conducting and is the Assistant Department Chair and Coordinator of Instrumental Music.

 Prior to his appointment at GVSU, Dr. Tutt held teaching positions at Brandon University, in Brandon, MB, The Pennsylvania State University in University Park, PA, Bucknell University in Lewisburg, PA and the Central Dauphin School District in Harrisburg, PA.
 He has been a guest conductor, clinician and consultant for all levels of ensembles and public school programs in the United States and Canada.